UKPLab/props-de/README.md

 		cd ext
 		./load_java_dependencies.sh

 5. Download the [Mate-Tools parsing model](https://docs.google.com/uc?export=download&id=0B-qbj-8rtoUMLUg5NGpBVW9JNkE) (350M) manually and save it as `ext/mate-model/parser-ger.model`.
-(The script can't get around the large file warning in Google Drive)
+(The script in (4) can't get around the large file warning in Google Drive)

 6. (Optional) To produce graphical output with the parsing script, [graphviz](http://www.graphviz.org/) has to be installed and callable from command line.